 Completion of the teacher preparation option in Art qualifies students for an Illinois Professional Educator License (PEL) with an endorsement for teaching Visual Arts for grades preK - 12.
-Licensure requires the successful completion of the ACT or SAT (see College of Education Handbook), Visual Arts content area test, and the edTPA.
+Licensure requires the successful completion of the Visual Arts content area test and any additional College of Education or Illinois State Board of Education requirements.

-Students must complete 128-130 credit hours in the following areas:
+Students must complete 127-129 credit hours in the following areas:

-- general education requirements, 36 credit hours - college foreign language requirement, 3 credit hours and embedded diversity requirement - courses in the area of specialization, 57 credit hours - professional education courses, 32-34 credit hours
+- general education requirements, 36 credit hours - college foreign language requirement, 3 credit hours and embedded diversity requirement - courses in the area of specialization, 57 credit hours - professional education courses, 31-33 credit hours